THE EARTHLY INHERITANCE SERIES of BIBLE SUBJECTS

 No Bible text predicts that the kingdoms of the east will ever attack Jerusalem.

 Armageddon is not the final war but it is the war to destroy antichrist’s main

 army.
 The final war is Israel’s ‘Battle of Jerusalem,’ an aftermath war fought by

 is finally defeated.
-In this scenario there is no need to assume the Eastern army
+In this scenario there is no need to assume the eastern forces

-attacks Jerusalem.
-The defeat of antichrist’s main army is their appointed goal.
+attack Jerusalem.
+The defeat of antichrist’s army in Syria is their appointed goal.

 return to homepage